isomerpages/imda-pixel/_documentation/Code Template.md

 Notes:
 * 1 table row, indicated by 1 set of `<tr></tr>`
 * 4 columns, indicated by 4 sets of `<td></td>` within table row
 * `width:25%` is the size of the column.
-Use percentages instead of pixels so column will size accordingly to screen size
+4 columns = 100%.
+Use percentages instead of pixels so column will size accordingly to screen size.